-b.
-SCAG shall not be obligated to make payments for any costs that exceed the Project Funds for that Project or the Grant Funds for the Projects.
-SCAG shall not be obligated to pay for any increase in costs which exceeds the budgets included in this MOU and the most current fully executed SOW Approval Form(s), the Project Funds for that Project, or the Grant Funds for the Projects.
-SCAG shall not be obligated to make payments from any source other than funds provided by HCD to

-SCAG pursuant to REAP 2.0.
-In the event HCD terminates its agreement to provide funds or reduces the funds provided, SCAG shall have the right to terminate this MOU, in accordance with Section 17, or to amend this MOU to reflect the changes in funding.

-- c.
-SCAG shall make payments to Sub-Recipient only for work performed as part of the Scopes of Work, as outlined in the most current fully executed SOW Approval Form(s), and consistent with REAP 2.0 Goals and Objectives, REAP 2.0 Guidelines, and Program Guidelines. - d.
+- b.
+SCAG shall not be obligated to make payments for any Project costs that exceed the Project Funds for that Project or the Grant Funds for the Projects.
+SCAG shall not be obligated to pay for any increase in Project costs which exceeds the Project's budget included in this MOU and the most current fully executed SOW Approval Form(s), the Project Funds for that Project, or the Grant Funds for the Projects.
+SCAG shall not be obligated to make payments from any source other than funds provided by HCD to SCAG pursuant to REAP 2.0.
+In the event HCD terminates its agreement to provide funds or reduces the funds provided, SCAG shall have the right to terminate this MOU, in accordance with Section 17, or to amend this MOU to reflect the changes in funding. - c.
+SCAG shall make payments to Sub-Recipient only for work performed within the Period of Performance as part of the Scopes of Work, as outlined in the most current fully executed SOW Approval Form(s), and consistent with REAP 2.0 Goals and Objectives, REAP 2.0 Guidelines, and Program Guidelines.
+For purposes of this MOU the Period of Performance shall be from April 1, 2024, until the Completion Date.

+- d.
 SCAG reserves the right, in its sole discretion, to discontinue funding any one or more of the Projects and/or terminate this MOU as described in Section 17. - e.
 Any costs for which Sub-Recipient receives reimbursement or credit that is determined by a subsequent audit or other review by either SCAG, HCD, other State authorities or federal cognizant agency to be ineligible or otherwise unallowable, are to be repaid by Sub-Recipient within thirty (30) calendar days of Sub-Recipient receiving notice or a written demand for reimbursement from SCAG.
 Such repayment may include interest, penalties or related fees, as determined by HCD or other State authorities.
 Should Sub-Recipient fail to reimburse unallowable costs due to SCAG within thirty (30) calendar days of demand, or within such other period as may be agreed between both parties hereto, SCAG is authorized to withhold and/or off-set future payments to Sub-Recipient.